Emilius123/Git-test-repo/README.md

 * An issue template
 * epic github swag
 * Maven support
+* A bad Java class

 ## Upcoming features:
-* A bad Java class
+* Currently nothing is planed, feel free to write a feature request